jianglisha/PowerPoint/README.md

 # Portfolio
 Even though I am small now, I am growing quickly.
-Hopefully, I will delight you in the near future.
+Hope to see you again at a later date.